swetu1/swetu1/Neural Network.md

 when the EWMA is initialized, there might be a bias because the initial estimate is based on fewer observations.
 To correct this bias, a correction term is introduced.

-**Gradient descent with momentum ,RMAPROP ,Adam optimization algorithms**
+**Gradient descent with momentum ,RMSPROP ,Adam optimization algorithms**

 Implementing **learning rate decay** and why it is important.